Identifying amphetamines (and methamphetamines), opiates, as well as metabolites of cocaine and marijuana in meconium specimens

 Refrigerated | 24 hours |

-Identifying amphetamines (and methamphetamines), opiates, as well as metabolites of cocaine and marijuana in meconium specimens
+Identifying amphetamines (and methamphetamines), opiates, phencyclidine, as well as metabolites of cocaine and marijuana in meconium specimens

 Chain of custody is required whenever the results of testing could be used in a court of law.
 Its purpose is to protect the rights of the individual contributing the specimen by demonstrating that it was under the control of personnel involved with testing the specimen at all times; this control implies that the opportunity for specimen tampering would be limited.
 Since the evidence of illicit drug use during pregnancy can be cause for separating the baby from the mother, a complete chain of custody ensures that the test results are appropriate for legal proceedings.

 Testing begins with immunoassay screen.
-Positives are confirmed and quantitated by liquid chromatography-tandem mass spectrometry (LC-MS/MS) at an additional charge.
+Positives are confirmed and quantitated by liquid chromatography tandem mass spectrometry at an additional charge.

-Chain of custody is a record of the disposition of a specimen to document who collected it, who handled it, and who performed the analysis.
+Chain of custody is a record of the disposition of a specimen to document each individual who collected, handled, and performed the analysis.
 When a specimen is submitted in this manner, analysis will be performed in such a way that it will withstand regular court scrutiny.

 Negative